 priestess who works her magic in the graveyard at midnight.

-fact, the characters are all so unique and intriguing, you get swept along by
+The characters are all so unique and intriguing, you get swept along by

 their tales and forget that the main narrative is that of a real life murder and